 We need to stop comparing ourselves to other people and their “success”, and start focusing on our own.
 Set your own goals and intentions and ignore what everyone else is doing, because their journey is different to yours.

 I’m a successful blogger because I choose to see myself as one; I have a blog and people enjoy reading my content.
-Not only that but I regularly receive messages saying that I’ve helped people through my content; either with ideas and tips or just because I was willing to speak out about something they have too and make it seem more “normal”.
+Not only that but I regularly receive messages saying that I’ve helped people through my content; either with ideas and tips or just because I was willing to speak out about a condition they have too and make it seem more “normal”.

 That to me is what makes my blog a success.